Mayank250199/MayCoin/README.md

 is required on average before a valid proof of work is generated.

 # To Run
-->To run first install node dependenciesby using command (npm install)
+->To run first install node dependencies by using command (npm install)

 ->To create Blocks run command (node main.js)

-->To implement Proof of Work run command (node proof.js)
+->To implement Proof-of-Work run command (node proof.js)